peter88213/nvhelp-de/source/preparations.rst

 .. tip::
-   If you just want to change the font without applying templates, you can achieve this by having LibreOffice replace it automatically.
+   If you just want to change the font without applying templates, kann man achieve this by having LibreOffice replace it automatically.
    For this, open the **Optionen** dialog and go to **Fonts**.
    Tick the **Anwenden replacement table** Auswahlfeld.
    Then enter the fonts of your choice.